visioninhope/inferable-agents/control-plane/README.md

 ## Contributing

-Contributions to the Inferable NodeJs Client are welcome.
+Contributions to the Inferable Control Plane are welcome.
 Please ensure that your code adheres to the existing style and includes appropriate tests.